-In the examples shown the sticks similar to the patents appear old.
+In the examples shown the sticks similar to the patents, in my opinion, were old based on experience.
 Other examples of candlesticks similar in design to patented sticks exist, but you can never be 100% sure, so it is up to the collector to determine the authenticity.
-A seller or proud owner is far less likely to claim a stick is a modern reproduction, and patent model status is nearly impossible to substantiate without additional documentation.
-Is it a Patent Model, Prototype, Copy or Fake?
+Is it a patent model, copy or a fake?
 You be the judge!

-Cast Aluminum Wick Lamps
+Cast Aluminum Oil-wick Cap Lamps